RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

    * The "true" end time of the data is after our request end time

 5. If both of the conditions are true, we have all the data we need and can continue to Data Aggregation.

-6. If at least one of the two conditions is not true, we will update the query by increasing the respective side that failed the criteria by 1.5 times the difference in "true" time and request time.
+6. If at least one of the two conditions is not true, we will update the query by increasing the corresponding side's buffer (default 2 minutes) that failed the criteria by 1.5 times the difference in "true" time and request time.
    This efficiently expands our search criteria to guarantee our next query will get what we need.

 7. We continue to Data Aggregation after our second query.